-In this paper, we modify the Narvaez et al. protocol to efficiently handle the link fault by making the shortest restoration path bidirectional so that nodes on the restoration path are completely updated and the construction of the restoration path is initiated at both end nodes of the faulty link.
+In this paper, we modify the Narvaez' protocol to efficiently handle the link fault by making the shortest restoration path bi-directional so that nodes on the restoration path are completely updated and the construction of the restoration path is initiated at both end nodes of the faulty link.
 Only one shortest restoration path is constructed if the shortest restoration path is unique.
-When the shortest restoration path is not unique, one path is still constructed by either restricting the initiation process to only one end node or extending Dijkstra's algorithm.
-Our model is based on the bidirectional faulty model, which is commonly used in most routing protocols, including OSPF [7].
-In the subsequent discussion, all link faults are assumed to be bidirectional.
-Note that, without specific hardware support, the detection of a unidirectional link fault is harder than a bidirectional one since each end node has to distinguish a fault that appears in the incoming link from the one in the outcoming link.
-We also point out a flaw in the Narvaez et al. protocol that may cause a routing loop.
+When the shortest restoration path is not unique, still one path is constructed by either restricting the initiation process to only one end node or extending the Dijkstra's algorithm.
+Our model is based on the bi-directional faulty model which is commonly used in most routing protocols including OSPF [7].
+In the subsequent discussion, all link faults are assumed to be bi-directional.
+Note that without specific hardware support, the detection of a uni-directional link fault is harder than a bi-directional one, since each end node has to distinguish a fault that appears in the incoming link from the one in the outcoming link.
+We also point out a flaw in the Narvaez' protocol that may cause a routing loop.
 Several desirable properties of the proposed extended routing protocol are also explored.
-A performance study through simulation is conducted to compare the traditional linkstate protocol, the source-tree protocol, the Narvaez et al. unidirectional restoration path protocol, and the proposed bidirectional restoration path protocol.
+A performance study through simulation is conducted to compare the traditional link-state protocol, the source-tree protocol, the Narvaez' uni-directional restoration path protocol, and the proposed bi-directional restoration path protocol.
 In the subsequent discussion, we use nodes and routers interchangeably.

-The rest of the paper is organized as follows: Section 2 reviews the basic ideas used in link-state routing protocols and some related works and briefly describes the Narvaez et al. fault-tolerant link-state routing protocol without flooding.
-Section 3 proposes an extension of the Narvaez et al. protocol for handling a bidirectional link fault.
+The rest of the paper is organized as follows: Section 2 reviews the basic ideas used in link-state routing protocols and some related works, and briefly describes the Narvaez' faulttolerant link-state routing protocol without flooding.
+Section 3 proposes an extension of the Narvaez' protocol for handling a bi-directional link fault.
 An example is given in Section 4.
 Section 5 discusses properties of the proposed extended routing protocol.
 Section 6 presents simulation results.
 Section 7 is the discussion and Section 8 concludes the paper and discusses possible future work.

-2 PRELIMINARIES
+2 Preliminaries

-2.1 Related Works
+2.1 Related works

 Most Internet routing protocols fall in two categories: distance-vector and link-state.
 The distance-vector protocol is based on an iterative message exchanging process among neighbors to construct routing tables.
 The protocol often takes too long to converge because of the count-to-infinity problem.
 This problem exists even with the help of the split horizon mechanism.
-Distance-vector routing was used in the ARPANET until 1979, when it was replaced by linkstate routing.
+Distance-vector routing was used in the ARPANET until 1979, when it was replaced by link-state routing.
 Link-state protocols are free of routing loops, but the overhead is high because the link-state information is flooded all over the network.
-The details of the link-state protocol will be discussed in the next section.
+The details of the link-state protocol will be discussed in the next subsection.